-- How the proposed budget supports the objectives and activities. - How funds are allocated to minimize administrative costs and support client housing and direct services. - How shared costs are allocated. - How Grant Subaward-funded staff duties and time commitments support the proposed objectives and activities. - The necessity for subcontracts and unusual costs. - Need for mid-year salary range adjustments. - 7.
-Grant Subaward Programmatic Narrative (Cal OES Form 2-108) This form is the main body of information describing the problem to be addressed, the plan to address the identified problem through appropriate and achievable objectives and activities, and the ability of the Applicant to implement the proposed plan. - a.
-Problem Statement Maximum Two Pages b.
-Plan - Maximum Eight Pages
+- How the proposed budget supports the objectives and activities. - How funds are allocated to minimize administrative costs and support direct services. - How shared costs are allocated. - How Grant Subaward-funded staff duties and time commitments support the proposed objectives and activities. - The necessity for subcontracts and unusual costs. - The need for mid-year salary range adjustments. - 7.
+Grant Subaward Programmatic Narrative (Cal OES Form 2-108)

+This form is the main body of information describing the problem to be addressed, the plan to address the identified problem through appropriate and achievable objectives and activities, and the ability of the Applicant to implement the proposed plan.

+a.
+Problem Statement - Maximum Three Pages